Battle of Franklin: Union defensive plans

 By noon, the Union works were ready.
-The line formed an approximate semicircle around the town from northwest to southeast.
+The line, based on the prior year's fortifications, formed an approximate semicircle around the town from northwest to southeast.
 The other half of the circle was the Harpeth River.
 Counterclockwise from the northwest were the divisions of Kimball (IV Corps), Ruger (XXIII Corps), and Reilly (XXIII Corps).
 There was a gap in the line where the Columbia Pike (present day U.S. Route 31) entered the outskirts of the town, left open to allow passage of the wagons.
 About 200 ft behind this gap, a 150-yard "retrenchment" line was constructed of dirt and rails, which was intended to be a barrier to traffic, not a full-fledged defensive earthwork.
 (The gap was also defended by the guns of Battery A, 1st Kentucky Artillery.
 The men of the 44th Missouri also extended the retrenchment line to the west along their front with hastily dug trenches.)
 The actual earthworks in the southern portion of the line were formidable.
 Attacking infantry would be confronted by a ditch about four feet wide and two to three feet deep, then a wall of earth and wooden fence rails four feet above normal ground level, and finally a trench three to four feet deep in which the defenders stood, aiming their weapons through narrow "head gaps" formed by logs.
 In the southeast portion of the line, Osage-orange shrubs formed an almost impenetrable abatis.
 Just behind the center of the line stood the Carter House, appropriated as Cox's headquarters.
 Just east of the pike was the Carter cotton gin building, around which a minor salient occurred in the Union earthworks.
 Schofield established his headquarters in the Alpheus Truett House, a half mile north of the Harpeth on the Nashville Pike, although he would spend most of his time during the battle in Fort Granger, built in 1863 as an artillery position northeast of the town.